I am a Visiting Lecturer in Literature at the University of Pittsburgh, specializing in children’s literature.

 I’ve edited a collection of essays, Artifacts of Orthodox Jewish Childhoods: Personal and Critical Essays, published with Ben Yehuda Press in April 2022.
 The collection gathers essays from both academics and laypeople exploring artifacts of Orthodox childhoods including texts, toys, music, and more.
 I hope to produce more work in this vein to enable richer study of an understudied area of Jewish childhood studies.

 I am under contract with Cambridge University Press’s Elements Series to write a book with the preliminary title The Development of American Haredi Children’s Literature.
-Each chapter of the book examines a twenty-year span, considering the international, political, social, and cultural factors at play in the development of American Haredi children’s literature.
+Each chapter of the book examines a twenty-year span, tracing the history of American Haredi children’s literature from the few titles in the 1960s, grassroots efforts of self-published Haredi authors in the 1970s, and the beginning of formal Haredi children’s publishing in the 1980s through its expansion in the late 20th century and early 21st century.

 My first journal article, “‘I Can’t Go to the Public Library’: The Limited Sponsorscape of Haredi Children’s Literature,” is forthcoming from The Children’s Literature Association Quarterly.
-I am working on two additional essays, one on American Haredi historical fiction for teens and another on the portrayal of Israel over the seven-decade run of the Olomeinu / Our World Orthodox children’s magazine.
+I am working on two additional essays, one about the publishing and reception history of the popular Ruach Ami series of historical fiction for teens, and another on the portrayal of Israel over the seven-decade run of the Olomeinu / Our World Orthodox children’s magazine.

-In addition to traditionally-published writing, I am working on a digital database/finding aid for texts and artifacts of Orthodox childhood towards this same goal, of enabling richer study of the topic by a wider array of scholars.
-No such archive or book list currently exists, and tracking down texts in various libraries has proven a difficult task in my own work, one which I hope to ease for others.
+In addition to traditionally-published writing, I am working on a digital finding aid for Haredi children’s literature.
+My goal for this finding aid is to enable richer study of the topic by a wider array of scholars.
+No such book list currently exists, and tracking down texts in various libraries has proven a difficult task in my own work, one which I hope to ease for others.
+Many titles are held by the Widener Library at Harvard University, whose generous help – particularly Vardit Samuels and Elizabeth Vernon of the Judaica Division – is invaluable to my work.